loopdash/loopdash/src/documents/how-to-delegate-access-to-godaddy.md

 layout: layouts/default.njk
 h1: How to Delegate Access to GoDaddy
 h2: How to Delegate Access to GoDaddy
-excerpt: Most of our customers use GoDaddy.
+description: Most of our customers use GoDaddy.
 Giving us access will allow us to add the appropriate DNS records without sharing your password.
 sitemap:
   changefreq: weekly
   priority: 1.0